-6. Character vectors#
+6. Character vectors

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
-This book is still a work in progress.
-Beta versions of all chapters are already available (proofreading and copyediting pending).
-In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course.
-It should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [26].
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

 Text is a universal, portable, economical, and efficient means of interacting between humans and computers as well as exchanging data between programs or APIs.
 This book is 99% made of text.
 And, wow, how much valuable knowledge is in it, innit?

 6.1.
-Creating character vectors#
+Creating character vectors

 6.1.1.
-Inputting individual strings#
+Inputting individual strings

-Specific character strings are delimited either by a pair of double or single quotes (apostrophes).
+Specific character strings are delimited by a pair of either double or single quotes (apostrophes).

 "a string"